fzj0007/DeliverDash/DeliveryDash_Tutorial.md

    - Open Console window: Window → General → Console
    - Observe the messages (Stop after a few seconds!)

-5. **Clean Up**
-   - Comment out or delete the Debug.Log in Update (it's too frequent!)
-   - Keep the one in Start

-**💡 Key Takeaway**: Methods organize our code into logical chunks.
-Start() runs once for initialization, Update() runs continuously for frame-by-frame logic.

 ---

 ## **Section 3: Transform.Translate()**
-*Duration: ~8 minutes*

 ### Learning Objectives
 - Understand the Transform component